kubernetes/website/content/en/docs/concepts/workloads/controllers/deployment.md

 ### Operating on a failed deployment

 All actions that apply to a complete Deployment also apply to a failed Deployment.
-You can scale it up/down, roll back to a previous revision, or even pause it if you need to apply multiple tweaks in the Deployment pod template.
+You can scale it up/down, roll back to a previous revision, or even pause it if you need to apply multiple tweaks in the Deployment Pod template.

 ## Clean up Policy